Domestic violence orders

 Applying for or responding to a protection order

-We’ll review the order, talk through your side of the story, and help you decide whether to oppose it or agree to it on a “without admissions” basis.
-We’ll explain how to avoid breaching the order and what to expect at each court appearance.
+We’ll review the application, talk through your side of the story, and help you decide whether to oppose it or agree to it on a “without admissions” basis.
+We’ll explain how legal representation can assist, how to avoid breaching the order, and what to expect at each court appearance.

 We’ll prepare the paperwork, file it with the court, and represent you at the mention.
 If needed, we can also brief a barrister and help prepare evidence for a final hearing.